fChristenson/My-life-as-a-programmer/README.md

 > What career advice do you have for a software engineer approaching 50 years old in order to stay employed?

-> Do senior software engineers feel threatened when junior hires are catching up?

-> As a software engineer, did you ever have a colleague younger than you but way better than you in terms of skills?

 > I am doing all the work in my DevOps department and the Senior Engineers are clueless, what can I do to move up the ladder?

-> What does a regret hire look like in Software Engineering?

-> What are the most common reasons why software engineers get fired?

 > As a software engineer, what complaints of other software engineers are you tired of?